RedTurtle/deployments.buildout.plone/README.md

 ```

 #### Q: How can I add an instance? ####
-__A:__ In 'config/production.cfg' you can find, commented,
+__A:__ In 'config/base.cfg' you can find, commented,
 the configuration for `instance2`.
 Uncomment it to get two instance.

+Add also port number to [config] section.

 Copy and adjust the numbers for more.

 #### Q: I want supervisor, come on!
 Where is it? ####